Usage Guides

 Syringes & needles

 1 mL insulin syringes (27–29 G) for reconstitution.
-0.5 mL insulin syringes for precise small-volume transfers.
+0.5 mL for precise small-volume transfers.
 Always use a new, sterile syringe for each vial access.

 Bacteriostatic water